 Add the filters in the following order.
-And, don’t forget always Add Filter, to stack the filters, otherwise you will lose your filter.
+And, don’t forget always Add Filter, to stack the filters, otherwise, you will lose your filter.

-It does what is says, really
+It does what it says, really

 My settings are of course image dependent, but this gives a subtle effect.
 If you are getting a colour cast in the Sky, lower the Warmth, and raise the Saturation

-Look upon this as the super charged Clarity slider in Lightroom.
+Look upon this as the supercharged Clarity slider in Lightroom.
 Except, you have more Control.

 The final filter.
 I find the only slider to move is the Dynamic Slider.

-I recommend you save your filters as a Recipe, because it will always be a good starting point.
+I recommend you save your filters as a Recipe because it will always be a good starting point.